CMS Releases FY 2024 Rule for Skilled Nursing Facilities

 How we can help

-Connect with CLA for further clarification on these proposed rules and how they impact skilled nursing facilities.
+Connect with CLA for further clarification on these final rules and how they impact skilled nursing facilities.
 Our health care team is on the front lines of regulatory, policy, and payment changes for providers across the continuum and can provide guidance to meet your specific needs.

 Experience the CLA Promise